Blackjacx/Development/mobile-interview.md

 # Questions

-## Get to Know Questions
+## Get to know questions

 ### General

-- [x] Why are you interested in `<company>` and how did you hear about us?
+- [ ] Why are you interested in `<company>` and how did you hear about us?
 - [ ] Why you want to leave your current job and home country?
 - [x] What was the biggest challenge you have faced with at work and how you coped with that?
 - [x] Today, in exactly one year, where do you see yourself?
 - [x] Can you please describe your role at `<company>` from your perspective?
-- [x] When I ask you manager and your best friend, how would both of them describe you?
+- [ ] When I ask you manager and your best friend, how would both of them describe you?
-- [ ] Why you changed your focus from `<working_topic_I>` to `<working_topic_II>`?
+- [ ] Why you changed your focus from `<topic_I>` to `<topic_II>`?
-- [ ] What are your goals when working for `<company>`?
+- [x] What would be your goals when working for `<company>`?
-- [ ] What is your experience in agile software development?
+- [ ] Can you describe your experience in agile software development?
 - [ ] Describe the purpose of the SCRUM meetings daily, review and retrospective!
-- [x] Why we should NOT hire you?
+- [ ] Why should we NOT hire you?
+- [x] Imagine all went well.
+You're happy with slary and contract.
+What would need to happen for your to quit the job?

 ### Adaptability

-- [ ] Did you ever had to adapt to the working style of a colleague to finish a project?
+- [x] Did you ever had to adapt to the working style of a colleague to finish a project?
 How did you cope with that?
 - [ ] Have you ever been in a situation where you had to do something you never did before?
 How did you react and what did you learn?
 - [ ] Please describe a past work situation where you started to use a new technology or idea that totally diverged from your way of working so far.
-- [x] Think about a time when you received a task apart from your main responsibilities, e.g. implementing this one feature in a different language.
+- [ ] Think about a time when you received a task apart from your main responsibilities, e.g. implementing this one feature in a different language.
 How did you solve that problem?
 - [ ] Please tell us about the biggest change in you career you where faced with?
 How did you cope with the situation?

-### Company / Cultural Fit
+### Company and cultural fit

 - [ ] What is necessary that you decide yourself for `<company>` instead of another one?
-- [x] Which aspects are most important for you in a job and what are no-go's?
+- [ ] Which aspects are most important for you in a job and what are no-go's?
 - [x] What is the your interesting characteristic we don't know from the CV already?
 - [ ] In which aspects your collegues assess you in a wrong way and why is that so?

 ### Collaboration

 - [x] Had you ever communication problems with a collegue that simply didn't understand your concern?
 How did you deal with this situation?
+- [ ] Please talk about a situation where you had to work together with a complicated colleague.
+How did you deal with that situation?
 - [ ] Describe the best colleague/boss you worked together with.
 What did you like most on this person?
-- [ ] Please talk about a situation where you had to work together with a complicated colleague.
-How did you deal with that situation?
 - [x] Tell us about your most pleasant experience at work and your contribution to it.
 - [ ] Describe a situation where your project goals changed dramatically!
 How did you deal with this situation?

 ### Prioritization

 - [x] What do you think is better?
 Deliver a project perfect but late or deliver it good and in time.
-- [x] Imagine you get 2 big tasks assigned for the next 2 weeks.
-How would you structure your time to solve them?
+- [x] Imagine you get two tasks assigned for the next two weeks, where you don't exactly know the background.
+How do you proceed to solve them?
 - [ ] Think about a time where you had to work on multiple projects in parallel.
 How did you plan your time?
 What was the result?
 - [ ] Describe a situation where you felt stressed and overwhelmed in a project.
 How did you cope with that?
 - [ ] How do you decide how much time is needed for a user story?
 - [ ] Think about a project that you had to plan!
 How did you organize all the necessary tasks?
 - [ ] Describe a situation where you delegated an important task.

-### Development Potential
+### Development potential

 - [ ] Which is your biggest carreer goal?
 Why?
-- [x] When was the last time you requested feedback from your boss or a colleague?
+- [ ] When was the last time you requested feedback from your boss or a colleague?
 Why?
-- [ ] Did you have a situation where your lead was not available and a problem arised?
+- [x] Did you have a situation where your lead was not available and a problem arised?
 How you coped with this?
 Whom did you ask for help?
 - [ ] Did you ever deepened your knowledge in a different area than the current requirements?
 Please tell me about your reasons for that!
 - [ ] What is needed that you leave your current position and start something new?